 The Yale University Fellowship Training Program in Cardiovascular Disease is an ACGME-accredited program that provides the trainee with outstanding skills in clinical cardiology and cardiovascular research.
 Fellows will develop their basic and clinical knowledge, procedural skills, clinical judgment, professionalism and interpersonal skills required as a specialist in cardiovascular diseases.
 The program emphasizes training of academic cardiologists who will become leaders in clinical cardiology and cardiovascular research.
 For more information, please download our Complete Program Brochure.

 The program provides clinical cardiology training which is based at three sites.
-Yale-New Haven Hospital serves as a primary care hospital for the greater New Haven area and as a tertiary care center for southern New England.
+Yale-New Haven Hospital (both the York Street and Saint Raphael campuses) serves as a primary care hospital for the greater New Haven area and as a tertiary care center for southern New England.
 The West Haven VA Medical Center serves as a primary care hospital for the state of Connecticut, and as a tertiary care center for the southern New England and New York areas.
 The patients from these institutions represent a wide variety of common and rare cardiovascular disorders and provide excellent exposure to all areas of cardiovascular medicine.